stasson/vue-mdc-adapter/components/card/README.md

 ### Media image

-`mdc-media-img` is designed to be used in horizontal blocks, taking up a fixed height, rather than stretching to the width of the card.
+`mdc-media-img` is designed to be used in horizontal blocks by taking up a fixed height rather than stretching to the width of the card.

 ```html
 <mdc-card>